navis-org/navis-flybrains/README.md

 - mirror transforms for many brain spaces/datasets (e.g. `FAFB14`, `FANC` and `BANC`)

 > [!IMPORTANT]
-> There are many additional transforms that need to be downloaded separately (see below).
+> There are many additional transforms that need to be downloaded separately as a one-off (see below).

 ## Installation
 You can install `flybrains` from PyPI: